If you’re visiting St Lucia soon then you might be wondering if it is safe to swim in the ocean in St Lucia.

 Never go out swimming alone and avoid this side of the island if you’re not a strong swimmer.

-Another popular activity is taking a day trip to Martinique which is another Caribbean island located nearby.
+If you’re looking for non-water based activities then have you considered taking a day trip to Martinique which is another Caribbean island located nearby.

 Need more help planning your St Lucia vacation?